OAAB-Modding/Data/Developer Tools/## Prerelease Instructions.md

 --7.
 Ashfall Interop: add new objects to the interop --8.
 CSO Interop: add new objects and textures to the interop --9.
 Push any updates required to master branch
 --10.
-Update readme and metadata versions
+Update readme, metadata, and fomod versions --11.
---11.
 Document change log
 --12.
 Publish dev blog update
 --13.
 Push version tag.
 Format is `x.x.x`